openebs-archive/openebs-docs/docs/t-localpv.md

 **Troubleshooting:**
-Check if there is a blockdevice present on the node (to which the application pod was scheduled,) which mathces the capacity requirements of the PVC.
+Check if there is a blockdevice present on the node (to which the application pod was scheduled,) which matches the capacity requirements of the PVC.

 ```
 kubectl get bd -n openebs -o wide